bbbradsmith/hatariB/extras/README.md

   * Select the `.PRG` in the window, then go to `Options > Install Application...`.
 Select `Auto` boot status.
 (For EmuTOS also select `Application` for default dir.)
 Next click `Install` to close the dialog.
 Finally go to `Options > Save Desktop` to commit this to disk.
   * TOS 1.04+ saves the auto-run information to `DESKTOP.INF`, and EmuTOS saves it to `EMUDESK.INF`.
 To make auto-run compatible with both, you will have to save both.
   * To remove an auto-run application, return to the `Install Application...` menu and click instead `Remove`, and then `Save Desktop` to write the change to the disk.
   * hatariB can create a virtual auto-run INF file without having to modify the disk image.
 Using an `.M3U` file with an `#AUTO` statement, the emulator will pretend that your chosen application has already been installed to the INF file.
 See [M3U Playlists and Auto-Run](../#M3U-Playlists-and-Auto-Run) for more information.
 (In Hatari this is the command line option `--auto`.)
+Medium-resolution programs will also need `#RES:med`.

 ##### TOS 1.00 and 1.02
 These can sometimes use the STARTGEM program (see [Files](#Files) above) to initialize the GEM system before running your chosen program automatically: